satwikkansal/python_blockchain_app/report.md

 ## Bottleneck and level of multiprogramming

-Given our model, we have to find in the first place the traffic equations of the system, that gives us the relative visit ratios of the stations with respect to the reference station.
+Given our model, we have to find in the first place the system of traffic equations of the system, that gives us the relative visit ratios of the stations with respect to the reference station.
 From that, by knowing the expected service time of the stations, we can compute the service demand.
 The bottleneck of the system will be the station with the higher service demand.

 The system of traffic equations is: